jabalazs/implicit_emotion/README.md

    We used a forked version of [`ark-tweet-nlp`](https://github.com/jabalazs/ark-tweet-nlp/tree/7e37f5badcc28d1b5ad595d26721db3832fd1dde) for obtaining POS tags without using its built-in tokenization feature.
-This repo already comes with the resulting jar (`ark-tweet-nlp-0.3.2.jar`) in [`utils/ark-tweet-nlp`](utils/ark-tweet-nlp).
+This repo already comes with the compiled jar (`ark-tweet-nlp-0.3.2.jar`) in [`utils/ark-tweet-nlp`](utils/ark-tweet-nlp).

    If you want to use this feature you need java.
 You can easily install it